Miniguide: Everything you need to know about ATEX

 Configure your own ATEX hose solution online

-Are you already thinking about your next ATEX hose solution for production, but do not know where to start?
+Are you already thinking about your next ATEX hose solution for production, but don't know where to start?
 With our online hose configurator, you can quickly and easily configure your very own ATEX hose solution based on your desired specifications.
-And if you do not want to order right away, you can always send a non-binding inquiry instead.
-Afterwards, we will contact you as soon as possible.
+And if you don't want to order right away, you can always send a non-binding enquiry instead.
+We will then contact you as soon as possible.

-Here are 5 good reasons to try out our online hose configurator:
+Here are 5 good reasons to try our online hose configurator:

-➡️ Make a non-binding inquiry or place an order
+➡️ Make a non-binding enquiry or place an order

 ➡️ Available 24/7